danielyxie/bitburner/markdown/bitburner.singularity.commitcrime.md

 number

-True if you successfully start working on the specified program, and false otherwise.
+The number of milliseconds it takes to attempt the specified crime.

 ## Remarks